kaltura-vpaas/meetabout/readme.md

 ### Joining the Virtual Meeting Room

-Some preparation is needed to join the `resource` or virtual meeting room that was created.
-The room needs to know your identity, as well as the type of user that you are.
+Some preparation is needed to join the `resource` or virtual meeting room.
+The room needs to know your identity, as well your user type.
 Kaltura can designate meeting users as either admins or viewers, where the admins are entitled with special privileges.
-However, in the case of *Meetabout*, the assumption is that both users are equals and thus both will be designated as admins.
+However, in *Meetabout*,  both users are treated as equals and both will be made admins.

-In order to identify a user to the room, we need to create a [Kaltura Session](https://github.com/kaltura-vpaas/virtual-meeting-rooms#creating-a-kaltura-session) with some metadata related to the Virtual Meeting Room API.

-This is kicked off from [/routes/meetings.js](https://github.com/kaltura-vpaas/meetabout/blob/master/routes/meetings.js) right after `.save` from above by calling:
+In order to identify a user to the room, we need to create a [Kaltura Session](https://github.com/kaltura-vpaas/virtual-meeting-rooms#creating-a-kaltura-session) with some metadata related to the Virtual Meeting Room API, and this is kicked off from [/routes/meetings.js](https://github.com/kaltura-vpaas/meetabout/blob/master/routes/meetings.js) right after `.save` from above by calling:

 `  joinRoom(kalturaResponse.id, user.name, user.email, function (joinLink) {`

-This then calls [/lib/joinroom.js](/lib/joinroom.js) to create a [Kaltura Session](https://github.com/kaltura-vpaas/virtual-meeting-rooms#creating-a-kaltura-session) which is used to authenticate the user that clicked the "Join Meeting" button.
+This then calls [/lib/joinroom.js](/lib/joinroom.js) to create a [Kaltura Session](https://github.com/kaltura-vpaas/virtual-meeting-rooms#creating-a-kaltura-session) and authenticates the user that clicked the "Join Meeting" button.

-The url scheme for the room follows the [convention for virtual meeting rooms](https://github.com/kaltura-vpaas/virtual-meeting-rooms#creating-the-virtual-meeting-room-url) and is created in [/lib/joinroom.js](/lib/joinroom.js):
+The URL scheme for the room follows the [convention for virtual meeting rooms](https://github.com/kaltura-vpaas/virtual-meeting-rooms#creating-the-virtual-meeting-room-url) and is created in [/lib/joinroom.js](/lib/joinroom.js):

 ```javascript
 let roomUrl = "https://" + partnerId + ".kaf.kaltura.com/virtualEvent/launch?ks=" + result;